Freeseer/freeseer/source/contribute/install.rst

 Download the source code as a `zip <https://github.com/Freeseer/freeseer/zipball/master>`_ or `tarball <https://github.com/Freeseer/freeseer/tarball/master>`_.

-Alternatively, potential contributors can clone the project with git:
+Alternatively, you can clone the project with git:

 ::

     $ git clone git@github.com:Freeseer/freeseer.git  # Clones a copy of the master repo

+Potential contributors should :ref:`fork Freeseer <fork-freeseer-label>`.

 .. todo:: Add build instructions (or just link to readme)